 Berkshire Hathaway is an American multinational conglomerate holding company headquartered in Omaha, Nebraska, United States.
-The company wholly owns GEICO, Duracell, Dairy Queen, BNSF, Lubrizol, Fruit of the Loom, Helzberg Diamonds, Long & Foster, FlightSafety International, Pampered Chef, Forest River and NetJets with their managements, and also owns significant minority holdings in U.S. public companies Kraft Heinz Company, American Express, Wells Fargo, The Coca-Cola Company, Bank of America, and Apple.
+The company wholly owns GEICO, Duracell, Dairy Queen, BNSF, Lubrizol, Fruit of the Loom, Helzberg Diamonds, Long & Foster, FlightSafety International, Pampered Chef, Forest River, and NetJets with their managements, and also owns significant minority holdings in U.S. public companies Kraft Heinz Company, American Express, Wells Fargo, The Coca-Cola Company, Bank of America, and Apple.

 Berkshire Hathaway is controlled and led by Warren E. Buffett, who is the chairman and CEO of Berkshire Hathaway, and by Charles Thomas Munger, who is one of the vice chairman of Berkshire Hathaway as Warren Buffett’s partner.
-Early in his career at Berkshire Hathaway, Buffett engaged in long-term investments in public traded companies, but recently he has acquired the entire company more frequently.
-Berkshire now has a variety of businesses including confectionery, retail, railroads, furniture, encyclopedias, vacuum cleaner manufacturers, jewelry sales, uniform manufacturing and distribution, and the electric and gas utilities in some regions.
+Early in his career at Berkshire Hathaway, Buffett engaged in long-term investments in publicly traded companies, but recently he has acquired the entire company more frequently.
+Berkshire now has a variety of businesses including confectionery, retail, railroads, furniture, encyclopedias, vacuum cleaner manufacturers, jewelry sales, uniform manufacturing and distribution, and electric and gas utilities in some regions.

 Berkshire Hathaway Class B stock has been at times the eighth-largest component of the S&P 500 index.
-The company is famous for getting hold of the highest share price in history of the New York Stock Exchange with Class A shares.
+The company is famous for getting hold of the highest share price in the history of the New York Stock Exchange with Class A shares.

 There are currently 16 people on the board of directors of Berkshire Hathaway, which consist of 5 Executive Directors and 11 Non-Executive Directors.
-The average age of the board is 72.8, and 75.8 for the Executive Board, 72.9 for non-executive.
-With the relatively old average age in the Executive team, one risk that revealed in the annual report of 2019 is that the company “dependent on a few key people for our major investment and capital allocation decision” An unexpected change to Warren E. Buffett and Charles T. Munger specifically can have a negative effect on the company.
+The average age of the board is 72.8, and 75.8 for the Executive Board, 72.9 for non-executives.
+With the relatively old average age in the Executive team, one risk revealed in the annual report 2019 is that the company is “dependent on a few key people for our major investment and capital allocation decision” An unexpected change to Warren E. Buffett and Charles T. Munger specifically can have a negative effect on the company.
 Both of them claim to have good health conditions but the company seems to lay a potential succession plan to mitigate the risk.

 Berkshire Hathaway owns 46 companies’ publicly-traded U.S. stocks according to the data from Berkshire Hathaway 13F filing.

-Berkshire’s acquisition criteria sets the basic rules of acquisition to the public.
+Berkshire’s acquisition criteria set the basic rules of acquisition to the public.
 The company targets large purchases on companies with over $75 million of pre-tax earnings and consistent earning power.
 The company has to have good management as Berkshire does not provide it.
 Technology companies are not favored by Berkshire and Buffett.

 Buffett uses the disclosed acquisition criteria to screen out a lot of unqualified candidates.
 Based on the available information on past acquisitions, the final decision is always based on Buffett himself and Charlie Munger, the vice president of Berkshire.

 General Re was also made in exchange for Berkshire’s stock.
-The General Re case is important because the transaction was finished by issuing 272,200 shares of new stocks.
+The General Re case is important because the transaction was finished by issuing 272,200 shares of new supplies.
 The price was at the company’s fair value then, this new issuance increased shares outstanding by over 20 percent.
-With the share price increasing over the years, Berkshire shareholders “give far more than they receive” as Buffett wrote in his 2017 letter.
+With the share price increase over the years, Berkshire shareholders “give far more than they receive” as Buffett wrote in his 2017 letter.

 Dexter Shoes was another failed investment that was paid in stocks back in 1993.
 The company value went to nothing soon after the purchase.
-The $434 million stock used for purchase worth $6 billion in 2016.
+The $434 million stock used for purchase was worth $6 billion in 2016.

 The great performance of Berkshire Hathaway is one advantage in acquisition.
 Its stock can be very appealing to potential acquirers and may convince them to sell the company at a discount.
-Based on the known information, Buffett is getting more reluctant to use stocks in purchase.
+Based on the known information, Buffett is getting more reluctant to use stocks in purchases.